-What is Stem Cell Therapy for Hair Loss?
+What is Umbillical Cord Allograft Stem Cell Therapy for Hair Loss?

-This procedure for hair loss involves the injection of mesenchymal stem cells, which come from the human umbilical cord into the parts of the scalp affected by hair loss.
+This procedure for hair loss involves the injection of Umbillical Cord Allograft Mesenhcymal Stem Cells, which come from the human umbilical cord into the parts of the scalp affected by hair loss.
 They are not embryonic, which means they are not from an embryo.
 The umbilical cord where the cells are taken from comes from pregnant females within 36 to 40 weeks gestation age.
-After the cells are injected into the scalp, hair growth starts at around the 1 month mark, peaking in about 4-6 months.
+After the cells are injected into the scalp (no IV injection), hair regrowth may begin at around the 1 month mark, peaking in about 4-6 months.
 Stems cells are ordered with FedEx overnight delivery to our office, arriving on dry ice.
 The package is opened in front of the patient and mixed with PRP, and then injected into the scalp.
-The entire process of Stem Cell injection takes about 1.5 hours.
+The entire process takes about 1.5 hours.
 Patients can go home the same day without any issue.

 How Are Stem Cell Treatments Different From PRP (Platelet Rich Plasma) Treatments?